 Introduction

-Throughout history, human population have experienced fluctuation driven by factors such as diseases, famine, war and technological advancements.
+Throughout history, human population have experienced fluctuations driven by factors such as diseases, famine, war and technological advancements.
 However, the advent of industrialization improved health care, sanitation and agricultural practices precipitated a dramatic surge in population growth [1].
 The unprecedented combination of increasing life expectancy reduced infant mortality and enhanced reproduction capacity which led to an exponential rise in global population numbers.

 As of present day, the global population exceeds 7.8 billion and continues to grow at a staggering rate.
 This growth is not uniform with disparities existing between regions, countries and demographic groups.
 While some nations grapple with declining birth rate and aging populations, other face of challenges of rapid population growth, urbanization and resource scarcity.
 These dynamics underscore the complexity of the population explosion phenomenon and its multifaced impact on societies worldwide [2].